 If the words above don’t mean much to you (bit rate? whaaa?), we can help.

-You can use your iTunes store application to convert your files into the required format.
+You can use your iTunes mobile or desktop app to convert your files into the required format.

 Just click here for step-by-step instructions on converting your audio through iTunes.